dzuhri-auto/seed-coin/README.md

 3. Record the `API_ID` and `API_HASH` provided after registering your application in the `.env` file.

 > [!WARNING]
 > *Please make sure to only add a Telegram account with an ID number below `61xxxxx`.
 You can check your ID by using `@userinfobot`.
-If your ID is higher than this, your account will be automatically banned.*
+If your ID is higher than this, your account may be at risk of being banned.*

 <!-- ## How to obtain and use Query ID